k-sekula/popperscore/README.md

 # Popperscore

-Poppers is a web API for handling user registration, login, and file attachments.
+Poppers is a web API for handling user registration, login, sending text messages and file attachments.
 It uses an Express framework and a MongoDB database for storage.
-It is intended to be used with the PoppersChat mobile app, which is about to be released soon.
+This API is intended to be used with the PoppersChat mobile app, which is about to be released soon.

 ## Prerequisites